Alexandra Kimball: Club career

 While in college, Kimball played during the summer for United Women's Soccer clubs FC Austin Elite and Real Salt Lake Women.
-She trained with Utah Royals FC as a non-rostered player in 2018.
+She trained with Utah Royals FC as a non-roster player in 2018.

 After college, Kimball was drafted by the Royals with the 32nd overall pick in the fourth round of the 2019 NWSL College Draft.
 She was signed as a national team replacement player for Becky Sauerbrunn during the 2019 FIFA Women's World Cup.

-Kimball sustained an anterior cruciate ligament injury while training with Racing Louisville FC as a non-rostered player in the 2021 preseason.
+Kimball sustained an anterior cruciate ligament injury while training with Racing Louisville FC as a non-roster player in the 2021 preseason.

 Kimball made one appearance for the North Carolina Courage U23 during the 2022 USL W League season.

 Kimball represented the US Women team, composed primarily of youth and former national team players, at the Soccer Tournament beginning in 2023.
 She won the prize with the team in 2024 and 2025.

 Kimball played for Pan World Elite WFC at the 2024 National Amateur Cup, scoring four goals en route to winning the women's title.